OpenSimulationInterface/osi-sensor-model-packaging/README.md

 [![Build Status](https://travis-ci.org/OpenSimulationInterface/osi-sensor-model-packaging.svg?branch=master)](https://travis-ci.org/OpenSimulationInterface/osi-sensor-model-packaging)

-This document specifies the ways in which sensor models, logical models and environmental effect models using the [Open Simulation Interface][] are to be packaged for use in simulation environments using FMI 2.0.
+This document specifies the ways in which environmental effect models, sensor models and logical models using the [Open Simulation Interface][] are to be packaged for their use in simulation environments using FMI 2.0.

 This is version 1.0.0 of this document.
 The version number is to be interpreted according to the [Semantic Versioning Specification